-ARPA and AIS symbols can be zoomed in the zoom window.
+ARPA and AIS symbols can be displayed in the zoom window, but are not zoomed.
 You can process ARPA and AIS targets that are in the zoom window, in the same method as on the normal radar display.

 There are three types of zoom.